Father Robert F. Drinan National Peace and Human Rights Award

 Drinan was a longtime member of Council for a Livable World’s Board of Directors.

-2009- Congressman Barney Frank and Ambassador Robert Gallucci
+2009 – Representative Barney Frank, Ambassador Robert Gallucci

-2008 - Senator Dianne Feinstein, Congressman John Hall, and Actor Richard Schiff
+2008 – Senator Dianne Feinstein, Representative John Hall, Actor Richard Schiff

 2006 – Father Robert F. Drinan